 The Paddock to Reef program, which is supported by both the Queensland and Australian governments, is designed at the regional scale to collect new information on the adoption and relative effectiveness of farm management practices.
 The information collected is used directly in the annual Reef Water Quality Protection Plan report card as well as for input data for catchment models.

-Reef Catchments has facilitated implementation and reporting on the sugarcane paddock and sub catchment scale water quality experiments at North Eton for more than four years with technical reports for each year, as well as three year synthesis reports which can be downloaded.
+Reef Catchments has facilitated implementation and reporting on the sugarcane paddock and sub catchment scale water quality experiments at North Eton for more than four years with technical reports for each year.

 Australian Government Reef Programme

 The Australian Government Reef Programme (formerly Reef Rescue) provides grants to individual landholder projects and industry wide projects that aim to improve water quality from sugarcane and grazing production systems.

 The initial five year Reef Rescue program was a great success in Mackay where 1286 individual water quality improvement projects were undertaken with 942 land managers.
 The Reef Rescue program contributed $32,480,973 into the Reef Catchments region with our local land managers and industry contributing a total of $88,085,029.
 These projects focus on improving agricultural land management practices relating to soil, herbicide, and nutrient management with sugarcane growers, graziers, and horticulturalists.
 Thanks to the high level support by land holders the results from the first five years of this program were tremendous.

 Through the new Australian Government Reef Programme, Reef Catchments is currently managing a new round of Water Quality Improvement Grants which are available to sugarcane growers and to graziers.
 These include an innovation research and planning component as well as extensive work in systems repair.